-Delrahin, to crack down on the opaque world of intellectual prospects of the particle potential prospects of the particle potential prospects of the particle potential coordination unitare potential prospects of the participation unitare potential prospects of the participation unitare potential unitare potential prospects of the participation unitare potential unitare potentia rations.
+Delrahim, to crack down on the opsauce world of intellectual principles of the pass and the potential coordination unitare potential configuration and the content of the possibility of the possibili rations.

 At the same time, the Justice Department is suing ATET to block its \$8.5 billion merger with Time Warner.
 Delrahim has said the deal will hart competition and lead to higher prices for cable customers.
 ATET and Time Warner have strongly disputed the claims in a federal trial that is expected to end this month.